 The EBC, of course, is marvelous!
 From the EBC, you can behold the majestic mountains of Khumbutste, Nuptse, and Pumori.
 You must take lots of Instagrammable pics for posterity because you will be going back soon to Gorak Shep.
 So, grab this chance to get as many pics as you could.

 After breakfast, you should be all set for another trek to Namche.
-This trek would take you again across rivers, along rhododendron forests with the backdrop of the majestic mountains like the Nuptse, Lhotse, Everest, Tawache, and the Kantega.
+This trek would take you again across rivers, along rhododendron forests with the backdrop of majestic mountains like the Nuptse, Lhotse, Everest, Tawache, and the Kantega.

 The trail will descend along a pine forest that harbors exotic animals.
 You may get the chance to see the elusive mountain goats, pheasants, and other wild animals along the way.
 Once again, you will spend the night at Namche.

 At last, you are already near the end of your exciting adventure.
 After breakfast, you will trek back to Lukla.
-You’ll be tracing back the path that you’ve thread on the third day.
+You’ll be tracing back the path that you’ve threaded on the third day.
 You will once again cross the Dudh Koshi River via the suspension bridges to reach Lukla.

 You’ll pass by some monasteries and villages.
 Once you’ve reached Lukla, you can relax and enjoy some local drinks with your Sherpa guides and porters in the evening.
 Once again, you will stay overnight in Lukla for tomorrow’s travel back to Kathmandu.